ultimatile/Cytnx/docs/source/example/DMRG.rst

     :width: 400
     :align: center

-The dim3 of each tensor may look a little bit tricky, but we are simply comparing the "maximum dimension needed to span the information for the left part" and that of the right part, while we also want the disired dim3 not larger than our bond dimension.
+The dim3 of each tensor may look a little bit tricky, but we are simply comparing the "maximum dimension needed to span the information for the left part" and that of the right part, while we also want the desired dim3 not larger than our bond dimension.

 ..
 Hint::